kondetivenki/Azure-Security-Center/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 7. Hover on the **recommendations** column to see a tooltip with the active recommendations.
 You should expect to see **8 active out of 16** recommendations – these are the recommendations you must attend.

 8. Open the resource health pane by selecting the resource.
 Click on **asclab-linux**.
-You can also right click on any resource and select **view resource**.
+You can also right-click on any resource and select **view resource**.

 ![Remediate a resource](../Images/linux-vm.png)

-9. On the resource health pane for **asclab-linux**, review the virtual machine information alongside with a recommendation list.
+9. On the resource health pane for **asclab-linux**, review the virtual machine information alongside a recommendation list.

 ![Remediate a resource](../Images/linux-recom.png)